Search Results for: due slips

 From the File drop-down menu, select Upload circulation and patron data

-The offline client will as you if the server is ready to receive the data you are about to send.
-In effect asking you if you are re-connected to the Sierra server.
+The offline client will ask you if the server is ready to receive the data you are about to send.
+In effect, asking you if you are re-connected to the Sierra server.

 If you are re-connected to the Sierra server, choose Yes.

-And ask if you want to clear the circulation file, choose Yes to clear the file.
+And ask if you want to clear the circulation file, choose Yes after confirming the file has success been uploaded to Sierra.
+There is no way to retrieve the data from cleared file.

 The offline client will confirm that the file has been cleared.